| | | ORCiD

 About

 I am a postdoctoral research fellow at University of Michigan - Ann Arbor.
+There, I proposed an estimator for infection rates with some calibration data, and I am comparing its performance to existing methods.

 Overall, I develop statistical methods that make use of biological and environmental data to study spatial and evolutionary processes.